From Vegas to Death Valley

 A Different Kind of Nightlife

 You’ve gone from “bright lights, big city” to “dark skies, no cities.”
 In fact, the absence of light pollution has earned Death Valley National Park prestigious designation as an International Dark Sky Park — the country’s largest.
 So sure, there’s no neon in Death Valley.
 But the star-filled skies put on a light show beyond compare.
-In addition to ranger-led stargazing at the national park during winter and spring, the Las Vegas Astronomical Society hosts complimentary Star Party events at the inn’s sister property, the family-oriented 224-room Ranch at Death Valley.
+In addition to ranger-led stargazing at the national park during winter and spring, the Las Vegas Astronomical Society hosts complimentary Star Party events at the family-friendly Ranch at Death Valley.

 Desert Dining